Truth be told:

 Other models with a likelihood of this spinning problem are the Kenmore 70, the Kenmore 90 Series, the Kenmore 300 Series, the Kenmore Series 100, and Kenmore Series 800.

-- Replace the lid switch if faulty
+- Replace a malfunctioning lid switch

-- Change the drive belt
+- Change a worn-out drive belt

-Or any of the other solutions provided above…
+- And remember the other solutions provided above…

 Frequently Asked Questions